 What are the qualities that are essential for internal auditors who want to gain a professional edge in a constantly shifting business environment?
 Robert Half and The Institute of Internal Auditors released a white paper outlining just those attributes.

-It's a must-have quality at all levels of the function.
+This characteristic is a must-have quality at all levels of the function.
 Internal auditors need to exhibit integrity as well as trust, independence and objectivity in all their work.
 Resiliency represents another facet of integrity.

 2. Relationship building